Aliases for TRPV4 Gene

 GeneCards Summary for TRPV4 Gene

 TRPV4 (Transient Receptor Potential Cation Channel Subfamily V Member 4) is a Protein Coding gene.
-Diseases associated with TRPV4 include Metatropic Dysplasia and Hereditary Motor And Sensory Neuropathy, Type Iic.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with TRPV4 include Hereditary Motor And Sensory Neuropathy, Type Iic and Metatropic Dysplasia.
+Among its related pathways are Ion channel transport and Development Endothelin-1/EDNRA signaling.
 GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is TRPV1.

 UniProtKB/Swiss-Prot for TRPV4 Gene